An official website of the United States government

 The following are definitions of the key concepts used in the OEWS program.

-The OEWS survey categorizes workers into occupations based on the Office of Management and Budget’s Standard Occupational Classification (SOC) system.
 The SOC system is used by federal statistical agencies to classify workers and jobs into occupational categories for the purpose of collecting, calculating, analyzing, or disseminating data.
-Employees are assigned to an occupation based on the work they perform and not on their education or training.
+Jobs are assigned to an occupation based on the work the employee performs and not on their education or training.
 For example, an employee trained as an engineer but working as a drafter is reported as a drafter.
 Employees who perform the duties of two or more occupations are reported in the occupation that requires the highest level of skill or in the occupation where the most time is spent if there is no measurable difference in skill requirements.
 Working supervisors (those spending 20 percent or more of their time doing work similar to that of the workers they supervise) are classified with the workers they supervise.
 Workers receiving on-the-job training, apprentices, and trainees are classified with the occupations for which they are being trained.
-For more information about the SOC system, please see the BLS SOC website.
+For more information about the SOC system, please see the BLS SOC webpage.

-The OEWS estimates use the North American Industry Classification System (NAICS).
-The NAICS is used throughout the federal government to group establishments into industries based on the goods or services they produce.
-The NAICS has a hierarchical structure with several levels of industry detail: by broad industrial sectors, subsectors (3-digit NAICS levels), industry groups (4-digit NAICS levels), and NAICS industries (5- and 6-digit NAICS levels).
-For more information about NAICS, see the BLS NAICS website.
+The NAICS is used throughout the federal government to group business establishments into industries based on the primary goods or services they produce.
+The NAICS has a hierarchical structure with several levels of industry detail: by broad industrial sectors (2-digit NAICS levels), subsectors (3-digit NAICS levels), industry groups (4-digit NAICS levels), and NAICS industries (5- and 6-digit NAICS levels).
+For more information about NAICS, see the BLS NAICS webpage.

-OEWS classifies most government-owned establishments differently from the standard NAICS.
-The NAICS classifies government establishments according to their primary function and includes detailed industries within sector 92 Public Administration.
-Under the standard NAICS system, government establishments in NAICS sector 92 generally oversee governmental programs and activities that are not performed by private establishments, while government establishments producing goods and services similar to those typically identified with private-sector establishments should be classified in the same industry as private-sector establishments engaged in similar activities.
+OEWS classifies most government-owned establishments differently from the standard NAICS system.
+The standard NAICS classifies government establishments based on their primary activity, not ownership.
+Under the standard NAICS, government establishments that oversee programs and activities not generally performed by private-sector establishments are classified in NAICS sector 92, the code for the public administration sector.
+Government establishments producing goods and services that can also be provided by private-sector establishments are classified in the same industry as private-sector establishments engaged in similar activities.

-The OEWS program classifies some government establishments differently and therefore does not use NAICS sector 92.
+The OEWS program classifies most government establishments based on ownership rather than primary activity and therefore does not use NAICS sector 92.
 Instead, the OEWS survey produces occupational employment and wage estimates at the federal, state, and local government levels and denotes them with industry codes 9991, 9992, and 9993, respectively.

-The OEWS state and local government data (NAICS 9992 and 9993) consist of all state and local government establishments, except schools, hospitals, and local government gambling establishments and casino hotels.
-State and local government schools and hospitals and local government gambling establishments and casino hotels are classified in their respective NAICS industries, along with similar private sector establishments.
+The OEWS industry-specific data for state and local government (NAICS 9992 and 9993) consist of all state and local government establishments, except schools, hospitals, and local government gambling establishments and casino hotels.
+State and local government schools and hospitals and local government gambling establishments and casino hotels are classified in their respective NAICS industries, along with similar private-sector establishments.
 Estimates for schools and hospitals are available for private, state, and local government ownerships combined, as well as by individual ownership types.
-State and local government data including schools, hospitals, and local government gambling establishments and casino hotels are also available as part of the cross-industry ownership estimates.
+State and local government data that include schools, hospitals, and local government gambling establishments and casino hotels are also available as part of the OEWS cross-industry ownership estimates.

-OEWS federal government data include the federal executive branch, U.S. Postal Service (USPS), and (since 2010) the Tennessee Valley Authority only.
-The judicial and legislative branches of the federal government are not covered.
-OEWS federal government data (NAICS 9991) consist of the federal executive branch and TVA; USPS data are in NAICS 491100 Postal Service.
-Data for the federal executive branch, USPS, and TVA combined are also available in the cross-industry ownership estimates.
+Within federal government, the OEWS survey covers the federal executive branch, U.S. Postal Service (USPS), and the Tennessee Valley Authority (TVA) only.
+The military, the federal legislative, and judicial branches are not included.
+OEWS industry-specific data for federal government (NAICS 9991) consist of the federal executive branch and TVA; in the industry-specific estimates, USPS is classified in NAICS 491100 - Postal Service.
+Data for the federal executive branch, TVA, and USPS combined are also available in the cross-industry ownership estimates.

 The OEWS program uses the metropolitan statistical area (MSA) definitions provided by the Office of Management and Budget (OMB).
-For the New England states, OEWS uses the New England City and Town Area (NECTA) definitions instead of the MSA definitions.
+The May 2024 OEWS estimates use the metropolitan area definitions delineated in OMB Bulletin 23-01.
 Nonmetropolitan areas are specific to the OEWS program and are set with guidance from our state program offices.
 The nonmetropolitan areas cover all counties that are not part of an OMB-defined metropolitan area.
+For detailed information on the current OEWS metropolitan and nonmetropolitan area definitions, see the downloadable XLSX file of OEWS area definitions.

 Employment represents the estimated number of full- and part-time jobs in an occupation.
 The OEWS survey covers full- and part-time wage and salary employees in nonfarm industries, including employees on paid vacations or other types of paid leave; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and noncontract employees for whom the reporting unit is their permanent duty station, regardless of whether that unit prepares their paychecks.

-Self-employed workers, owners and partners in unincorporated firms, household workers, and unpaid family workers are not covered by the OEWS survey.
+Self-employed workers, owners and partners in unincorporated firms, employees of private households, and unpaid family workers are not covered by the OEWS survey.

 Wages are money that is paid or received for work or services performed in a specified period.
-Wages for the OEWS survey are straight-time, gross pay, exclusive of premium pay.
+Wages for the OEWS survey are straight-time, gross pay, excluding premium pay, such as overtime.
 Base rate pay; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
 Excluded are back pay, jury duty pay, overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.

 Range A |